 In July 2010, the Company entered into a low-income housing partnership (the Partnership) as the limited partner, holding a 99.9% interest in the Partnership.
 The Partnership is a variable interest entity (VIE), with the purpose of developing and operating low-income housing rental properties.
 Recovery of the Company's investment is accomplished through the utilization of low-income housing tax credits and the tax benefits of Partnership losses.
 The general partner, who holds a 0.1% interest in the Partnership, is an unrelated third party and is responsible for controlling and managing the business and financial operation of the Partnership.
 As the Company does not have the power to direct the activities that most significantly impact the Partnership's economic performance, the Company is not the primary beneficiary and therefore, does not consolidate the Partnership.
-As of September 30, 2013, the assets of the unconsolidated Partnership totaled approximately \$420 million.
+As of June 30, 2015 and December 31, 2014, the assets of the unconsolidated Partnership totaled approximately \$335 million and \$355 million, respectively.
 The Company does not provide financial support to the Partnership that it was not previously contractually obligated to provide.

 The Company has accounted for its investment in the Partnership using the effective yield method.
 The risk of loss of the Company's investment in the Partnership is considered low as an affiliate of the general partner has provided certain guarantees of tax credits and minimum annual returns.
+For both of the periods of the six months ended June 30, 2015 and 2014, the Company recognized a reduction to income tax expense of \$18 million.
 The Company's maximum exposure to loss related to the Partnership is the unamortized investment balance.
-The following table provides information as of September 30, 2013 (in millions):
+The following table provides information related to this Partnership (in millions):

-Unamortized investment balance classified as Other Assets Remaining commitments classified as Other Liabilities Maximum exposure to loss \$ 392 \$ 18 5 392
+June 30, 2015 December 31, 2014 Unamortized investment balance classified as Other Assets \$ 299 \$ 314 Remaining commitment classified as Other Liabilities \$ 36 \$ 18 Maximum exposure to loss \$ 299 \$ 314

-The remaining commitment of \$18 million is due at the end of 2013.
+The remaining commitment of \$36 million is expected to be paid in 2015.